NeoResearch/neocompiler-eco/README.md

 * csharp nodes are with TCP at 2033x and RPC at 3033X, websocket is not being used
   * 4 csharp consensus node, two of them are also a RPC as default at port 30333 and 30334;
   * 1 csharp pure RPC nodes at 30337;
-* optional [neoscan](https://github.com/CityOfZion/neo-scan) with 3 containers (with images obtained at [https://gitlab.com/CityOfZion/neo-scan/container_registry](https://gitlab.com/CityOfZion/neo-scan/container_registry): neoscan-api; neoscan-sync; and postgress container;
+* optional [neoscan](https://github.com/CityOfZion/neo-scan) full (with images obtained at [https://gitlab.com/CityOfZion/neo-scan/container_registry](https://gitlab.com/CityOfZion/neo-scan/container_registry): neoscan-full and postgress container;

 ### Dealing with docker-compose swarm of containers